dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

  - alerting profile : `ITSM_integration_problems_notification` with delay for persistent problems
  - auto tag : `ITSM` on synthetic
- - auto tag : `SLO` on frontendservice used by the step 5) en.sh : adjust the delay of alerting profile
+ - auto tag : `SLO` on frontendservice used by the step 5) en.sh : adjust the delay of alerting profile (optionnal)

        . env.sh
        ./monaco deploy -e=environments.yaml ITSM_integration